-The RMOW is Whistler’s local government led by an elected council and administered by an executive team and staff on behalf of almost 10,000 permanent residents and 2.5 million annual visitors.
+The Resort Municipality of Whistler (RMOW) is Whistler’s local government led by an elected council and administered by an executive team and staff on behalf of 10,447 residents and 2.7 million annual visitors.

 Whistler’s success is the result of passion and innovation of its residents and its visionary leaders from Whistler’s first settlers to those who developed the area into a world-class resort and Host Mountain Resort for the 2010 Winter Games.

 Whistler is a vibrant community, and the RMOW manages many aspects to create an enriched community life.

 Whistler provides residents with an array of services.

 Whistler’s vision is to be the premier mountain resort community as it moves toward sustainability.
 Whistler was the proud Host Mountain Resort for the 2010 Olympic and Paralympic Winter Games.

 The RMOW’s mission is to be a leader and a partner in the resort community, representing a caring, accountable, open, professional, municipal government, committed to continuous improvement and to balancing fiscal capabilities with the delivery of exceptional service.